personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 $$ s \* T + U = Q_a $$

-Because $T$ and $U$ are defined using $R$ and $m$, we can compute them outside of the SNARK and pass them in as public inputs.
+Because $T$ and $U$ are defined using $R$, $r$, and $m$, we can compute them outside of the SNARK and pass them in as public inputs.
 And so with this rewrite we only need to do 1 `Secp256k1ScalarMult` and 1 `Secp256k1AddUnequal` inside of the circuit.
 Okay, 3 operations cut!
 Is this progress?

 Unfortunately, this only cuts 100k constraints from the original 1.5mil constraint circuit, because `Secp256k1ScalarMult` is by far the most expensive operation.
 This is implemented as `ecdsa_verify_no_precompute` in this [file](https://github.com/personaelabs/efficient-zk-ecdsa/blob/8477a39b5a3735724981cd99d19cf36ddb9e8c51/circuits/ecdsa_verify_no_precompute.circom) for reference.
 But hope is not lost yet!
 This rearranged equation is key for our next insight.